kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ### Web Markup

 The third aspect is Web Markup which is tailored towards apps that mirror their public content from a web site.
 A good example of this would be Amazon where you can search of any of the products that they sell, or even RayWenderlich.com.
-This chapter will not touch on Web Markup, but will find that information in Chapter 3, "Your App On The Web".
+This chapter will not touch on Web Markup, but you can find that information in Chapter 3, "Your App On The Web".

 ## Sample Project

-For this chapter you will be working with a sample app named Colleagues that simulates what a company address book might look like.
+In this chapter you will be working with a sample app named Colleagues that simulates what a company address book might look like.
 Rather than every employee being added to your phone's address book, the app provides a directory of your colleagues.
-To keep things simple, the app uses a local set of data that resides in the app bundle as a folder of avatar images and a JSON file containing all of the employee information.
+To keep things simple, the app uses a local set of data as a folder of avatar images and a JSON file containing all of the employee information.
 In the real-world you would prefer to have a networking component that downloads a bundle of data like this or one that accesses a true web-service.

 ### New Employee Orientation